In this guide

 Hearsay evidence is not in-admissible just because it is hearsay in our proceedings.
 However there may be circumstances in which it would not be fair to admit it, for example where it is the sole and decisive evidence in respect of a serious charge and it isn’t ‘demonstrably reliable’ and not capable of being tested.3

 Hearsay statements will usually carry less weight than oral evidence because it cannot be tested.
-Hearsay evidence may also be inadmissible where the weight which could be given to it in the circumstances of the case is zero, even where there is other evidence that could ‘corroborate’ (or support) it.4 Although it’s not possible to provide a complete list of situations where this could happen, one example is where the evidence of a crucial witness is hearsay, and the fact that the nurse or midwife can’t challenge it is so unfair that nothing else in the hearing process can avoid the unfairness.
+Hearsay evidence may also be inadmissible where the weight which could be given to it in the circumstances of the case is zero, even where there is other evidence that could ‘corroborate’ (or support) it.4 Although it’s not possible to provide a complete list of situations where this could happen, one example is where the evidence of a crucial witness is hearsay, and the fact that the nurse, midwife or nursing associate can’t challenge it is so unfair that nothing else in the hearing process can avoid the unfairness.

 No case to answerBack to top